elima123/cnn_itesm/README.md

 ## 6. Model resnet50

-Now with transfer learning, using resnet50, demonstrates excellent classification performance and a strong ability to generalize, as evidenced by the continuous improvement in training and validation metrics throughout the learning process.
+The ResNet50 transfer learning model demonstrates excellent classification performance and a strong ability to generalize, as evidenced by the continuous improvement in training and validation metrics throughout the learning process.
 Accuracy and F1-score rapidly increase and stabilize above 95%, while the loss curves consistently decrease and remain low, indicating effective optimization and convergence.

 ### Training Configuration